Concrete Love: Reception

 Concrete Love was met with generally favourable reviews from music critics.
 At Metacritic, the album received an average score of 61, based on five reviews.
 AnyDecentMusic? gave it an average score of 5.6, based on six reviews.

 Renowned for Sound contributor Andrew Le said aside from a "few shortcomings, the Courteeners’ new album proves why the band has performed well as a live act, as its guitar riffs and choruses should incite sing-alongs at its concerts".
 The Irish Times writer Lauren Murphy felt the band "fails to offer anything beyond their anthemic indie-rock [...] it’s not quite enough to make these perfectly passable songs remarkable in any way".
 Sam Willis of The Line of Best Fit ponder if "there['s] anything new here?
 Absolutely not", explaining that the band had not evolved since their previous work.
 Gigslutz writer Beth Kirkbride said it felt "very much like it wasn’t left to cook for long enough [...]
 I’m still hungry after eating it".
 NME's Barry Nicolson felt that the album's biggest drawback was its "lack of inspiration, perhaps a result of the speedy turnaround between this record and its predecessor".

-Concrete Love debuted at number three in the UK Albums Chart, eventually being certified gold by the British Phonographic Industry in 2018.
+Concrete Love debuted at number three in the UK Albums Chart, eventually being certified gold by the British Phonographic Industry (BPI) in 2018.
 It also reached number four in Scotland.
 "How Good It Was" charted at number 42 in Scotland and number 66 in the UK.
 "Summer" peaked at number 98 in Scotland and number 104 in the UK.
+The track was certified silver by the BPI in 2023.